Chemotherapy for nasopharyngeal cancer

 The treatment you have depends on several things including the size of your cancer and whether it has spread (the stage).

 If you have chemotherapy on its own, you usually have 2 or more chemotherapy drugs together.
-Using a combination of drugs can work better than using one drug on its own, but there are more side effects.
+Using a combination of drugs can work better than using one drug on its own.
+But you may have more side effects.

-You may have chemotherapy and radiotherapy at the same time if the cancer has grown into your lymph nodes Open a glossary item or tissues around your nasopharynx.
-You might hear your doctor or nurse call this chemoradiotherapy.
+• cancer that has grown into your lymph nodes Open a glossary item or tissues around your nasopharynx (locally advanced cancer)

 Chemotherapy on its own

-You might have some chemotherapy on its own before you start chemoradiotherapy.
+You might have chemotherapy on its own before you start chemoradiotherapy.
 This is usually for larger nasopharyngeal cancers, generally stage 3 or 4A.
 This is called induction or neo adjuvant chemotherapy.
-The extra chemotherapy helps to control the cancer and reduces the risk of it coming back.

 Having chemotherapy over a longer period does cause added side effects and may only be suitable for some people.